Build Resilience Amid Crisis

 3. What came about due to the incident?
 What good came from that tragedy?
 What would never have happened had the difficulty not occurred?
 Dig deep.
 The answers may be obvious or may take some time to process.

 4. Reframe the situation by accepting both the negative and positive impact the experience had on your life.
-Holding both aspects in tension can help to build resiliency by recognizing you survived, gained experience and quite possibly pivoted in a way that positively changed some aspect of your life.
+Holding both aspects in tension can help build resilience by recognizing that you survived, gained experience, and quite possibly pivoted in a way that positively changed some aspect of your life.